Vandebron/mpyl/README.md

 MPyL is built with the following principles in mind.
 - **Not a platform** It is not tied to any CI/CD platform.
 MPyL is a library, not a framework.
 It is not a runner, not a scheduler, and it doesn't have a GUI.
 It can be plugged into any CI/CD platform.
-Examples of CI/CD flows in Jenkins or Dagster are included.
+Execution flows for Jenkins or Dagster are included as an example.
 - **Minimal footprint**: It is self-contained and has very few external dependencies (e.g. Git, Docker or HELM).
   It can be run anywhere, also on your local machine.
 - **Accessible and maintainable**
-    - Written in Python, probably the most widely adopted scripting language.
+    - Written in Python, the most widely adopted scripting language with an extensive amount of client libraries relevant to CI/CD.
     - Strongly typed: `MyPy` type hints and schemas for all `YAML` files.
 Clearly defined interfaces for inputs and outputs of steps.
     - Focus on short feedback loop.
 Unit testable and everything can be run locally.